 - Ask students to imagine that it is part way through the game and one of the Rockets' shooters is about to take a shot.

 What are the chances that this shot will be a goal?

-- Discuss factors that affect the chances, like distance from the goal, how far the shooter has run to get the ball, the attentions of the defence players, who the shooter is, how important the goal is to the game outcome, etc..
+- Discuss factors that affect the chances, like distance from the goal, how far the shooter has run to get the ball, the attention of the defence players, who the shooter is, how important the goal is to the game outcome, etc..
 Some students may mention that all shooters take bad shots, no matter how reliable they usually are.
-Introduce the word variable, which means the outcome might be different from what is expected.
+Introduce the word variation, which means the outcome might be different from what is expected.

 - Ask students to give a word or number that tells us about the chance of the shooter scoring.

 Expect words such as likely, almost certain, probably.

 Expect numbers such as three quarters (3/4), 85%, 0.8.

 - To simulate the next game between the Rockets and the Emeralds you are going to use standard dice (1-6).

 Let’s imagine that rolling the dice is like taking a netball shot.
 When a Rockets player takes a shot, the numbers 1-5 are goals, and 6 is a miss.
 When an Emeralds player shoots the numbers 2-6 are goals, and 1 is a miss.